liranavivi/Design16/FlowArchitectureSystem_ImplementationPlan.md

    - Adjust timeline if necessary
    - Update documentation to reflect implementation details

+10. **Source Control Phase**:
+    - When a phase is completed successfully, commit all changes
+    - Tag the commit with the appropriate version (e.g., v0.1.0 for Phase 1)
+    - Push the changes and tag to the GitHub repository (https://github.com/liranavivi/Design16.git)
+    - Update the implementation plan to reflect the completion of the phase

 This enhanced process will be applied to each component in the implementation plan, ensuring that we maintain a working solution at all times, can detect and address issues early, and that each implementation step is well-informed by existing documentation and carefully planned before execution.

 ## Important Implementation Requirements